 The excellent fresh seafood, scenic coastal drives and fresh Atlantic breezes certainly add to the allure!

 This itinerary includes activities where moderate walking, possibly on uneven terrain, is required.

-Wed, Sep 14: Take a day trip to Newport, Rhode Island.
+Wed, Aug 30: Take a day trip to Newport, Rhode Island.
 After a narrated tour, spend some leisure time having lunch and shopping before visiting the Marble House mansion.
 Built for William and Alva Vanderbilt around 1888, it was a social and architectural landmark that set the pace for Newport’s transformation from quiet summer colony to legendary resort community.
 As one of the leading hostesses in Newport society, Alva Vanderbilt envisioned her home as a “temple to the arts” in America.
 Next, visit The Breakers, considered the grandest of Newport’s summer “cottages.”
-This evening, dinner is included at the Atlantic Resort in Newport before returning to Hyannis.
+Dinner is included in Newport this evening before returning to Hyannis.
 (B,D)

-Fri, Sep 16: This morning, enjoy a local Cape Cod experience—touring a cranberry bog!
+Fri, Sep 1: This morning, enjoy a local Cape Cod experience—touring a cranberry bog!
 Learn about the 12-month operation along with the process of floating the cranberries at harvest time.
 Shop the farm stand for some cranberry treats before departing for the airport to return home.
-(B,L)
+(B)